 5. Animal Kingdom – Walt Disney World

-From the moment you enter the original Disneyland it is quite clear that it’s much smaller than the newer parks.
-The castle is tiny, Main Street U.S.A feels crammed, the entrances to the themed lands are all right at your finger tips, yet the attendance at the Disneyland Park in Anaheim is just shy of the much larger Magic Kingdom at Walt Disney World.
+From the moment you enter Disneyland it’s clear that the park is much smaller than the new parks.
+The castle is tiny, Main Street U.S.A. feels crammed, the entrances to themed lands are all at your fingertips.
+Yet the attendance of Disneyland Park in Anaheim is the 2nd highest in the world, just behind Walt Disney World’s Magic Kingdom.
 This creates for some bottlenecks, but also an unbeatable atmosphere.
-All attractions are at immediately at your disposal and Disney fans occupy every inch of the park.
+The park’s ride roster is incredibly dense, and all these amazing attractions are at your immediate disposal. – To top it off, there are hardcore Disney fans, and Easter eggs as far as the eye can see.

-Disneyland is also home to unique attractions such as the original Monorail, which doubles as a ride and a transportation method between Downtown Disney and Tomorrowland, and Nemo & Friends Submarine Voyage, which was a 2007 relaunch of the original Submarine Voyage.
-Our personal favorite is the Matterhorn Bobsleds, an iconic roller coaster of unparalleled significance, and one of the greatest Disney rides.
+Disneyland’s very limited real estate means that rides are towering on each other.
+It also means that every ride is very well maintained, and nearly every inch of the park is detailed and clean.
+The original Disney park is home to unique attractions such as the original Monorail, which doubles as a ride and transportation service between Tomorrowland and Downtown Disney.
+Other unique rides include the Nemo & Friends Submarine Voyage, the amazing Mr. Toad’s Wild Ride, and our personal favorite: Matterhorn Bobsleds, an iconic roller coaster of unparalleled significance and one of the best Disney rides.

 2. Tokyo DisneySea – Tokyo Disney Resort

-Tokyo DisneySea has a fabulous layout that just seems to make sense where ever you go.
+Tokyo DisneySea has a fabulous layout that just seems to make sense wherever you go.
 The park features life-sized harbors, themes not seen elsewhere, and continuations and elaborations on some well-known Disney attractions and themes.
-Tokyo DisneySea has not one area that feels remotely similar is another park, which is fabulous.
+Tokyo DisneySea has not one area that feels remotely similar to that in another park.
 Whether you just walk around the park, or visit to ride some of the park’s unique attractions, there is so much to see and do.
 The famous Journey to the Center of the Earth is one of the world’s best dark rides, combining a plethora of amazing effects and physical scenes to immerse guests into an action-packed ride like no other.
 The park is also home to a special Tower of Terror, themed to New York, the unique rendition of Autopia on water: Aquatopia, and our personal favorite, Sinbad’s Storybook Voyage.
-The park’s line up features several of the world’s best dark rides, shows, transportation methods, and themed environments.
+The park’s line up features several of the world’s best dark rides, shows, transportation methods, and themed environments, and has recently expanded on that with their own version of popular Soarin’.

 1. Shanghai Disneyland